 AT&T Senior Plans: Phones and Discounts for Seniors

-FYI: If you don’t need data, then you can find a cellular plan for $10 per month.
-To compare providers, check out our rundown of senior phone plans.
+FYI: If you don’t need data, then you can find a cellular plan from $10 per month.
+To compare providers, and to see just how low the prices go, check out our rundown of the best senior phone plans.

 AT&T Senior Plans Video Rundown